memgraph/docs/mage/query-modules/cpp/collections.md

 ### `sum(input_list)`

 Calculates the sum of list elements if they are of the same type and can be summed (numeric).
+If the types are not the same, an exception is thrown.

 #### Input: